afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 **Learning Objectives**
 - So far in this module, we've described the planning problem in general, we've described a hierarchy for solving the complex planning problem, and we described the constraints and objectives that make planning so hard.
 - In this lesson, we'll discuss the hierarchy for decomposing, the overall planning problem into smaller sub-problems in more detail.
-- By the end of this video, you will understand the scope of mission planning, behavioral planning, and local planning sub-problems.
+- By the end of this lesson, you will understand the scope of mission planning, behavioral planning, and local planning sub-problems.
 - You'll be able to list some methods for solving each of the problems, you'll also understand why this hierarchy is used in many self-driving car systems progressively refining the plans for motion through the environment.
 - Let's begin by reviewing our planning hierarchy.

 **Recall: Hierarchical Planner**

-- If you recall from lesson one of this module, we introduced the hierarchical structure we will use for motion planning and it's autonomous driving.
+- If you recall from lesson 1 of this module, we introduced the hierarchical structure we will use for motion planning and it's autonomous driving.

 <img src="./resources/w1/img/l4-recall-planner0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">